About Our School Board

 The School Board will from time to time provide updates and information within the School newsletter to keep the wider school community abreast of key activities like member nominations & elections.
 Minutes of School Board meetings will be published on the school website.

-The School Board meets once a term for 2 hours (4 times a year).
+The School Board generally meets once a term for 2 hours (4 times a year).

 How Can I Take Part?